Preboarding: 8 Steps To Deliver An Awesome Experience

 We’ve all been there: it’s your first day, you’ve been introduced to dozens of people, and you find yourself lost in a sea of names and faces.

-Instead, have your new employee’s teammates contact them on their new work email or via your in-house messaging system ahead of their first day.
-This way they will get to know the relevant names and faces beforehand, and can start to build virtual relationships before meeting in person.
+Instead, have your new employee’s teammates contact them on their new work email or via your in-house messaging system before their first day.
+This way, they will get to know the relevant names and faces beforehand and can start to build virtual relationships before meeting in person.

-You can also extend your welcome beyond their work “family”, to their real family.
+You can also extend your welcome beyond their work “family” to their real family.
 Does the role offer childcare or parental leave?
-If so, let them know about what they’re entitled to in case they need it now or in the future.
+If so, let them know what they’re entitled to if they need it now or in the future.

 5. Minimise anxiety

 The first day in a new job is an emotional rollercoaster.
-Yes it’s exciting but you’re likely to be anxious too, it’s unavoidable.
+Yes, it’s exciting, but you’re likely to be anxious, too; it’s unavoidable.
 What will my colleagues be like?
 Will I get there on time?
 Am I dressed smart enough?
 Am I dressed too smart?
-These are the kind of questions everyone asks of themselves when starting a new job.
-However, you as an employer can take steps to minimise anxiety for your new hire in your pre-boarding process.
-We’ve already covered some of the ways you can do this: making important introductions over email; sending a welcome pack etc. You could also set out clear guidelines detailing things such as dress code, expected time of arrival, specific address, name of the person they need to report to and anything they might need to bring with them.
+These are the kinds of questions everyone asks of themselves when starting a new job.
+However, you, as an employer, can take steps to minimise anxiety for your new hire in your pre-boarding process.
+We’ve already covered some ways you can do this: making important introductions over email, sending a welcome pack, etc. You could also set out clear guidelines such as dress code, expected arrival time, specific address, name of the person they must report to and anything they might need to bring.
 Structure and specificity should remove all doubt and let your new hire walk confidently into their new place of work.

 6. Scheduling

 Preparing a first day (or even first week) schedule is a fantastic way to reassure your new employee and boost productivity.
-Nothing is more daunting than the unknown and while your candidates will hopefully know your products and mission, they probably don’t know what the office day-to-day is like.
-Break this down for them in a schedule, and let them know what’s in store.
+Nothing is more daunting than the unknown, and while your candidates will hopefully know your products and mission, they probably don’t know what the day-to-day office is like.
+Break this into a schedule, and let them know what’s in store.

-The best cure for anxiety is excitement: tantalise your new employee by emphasising the enjoyable items in the schedule such as lunches, socials as well as added value items such like training and resources.
-An added bonus is that a well-prepared new hire will likely be more productive in their first week; they want to make a good impression too!
+The best cure for anxiety is excitement: tantalise your new employee by emphasising the enjoyable items in the schedule, such as lunches and socials, and added value items, such as training and resources.
+A bonus is that a well-prepared new hire will likely be more productive in their first week; they want to make a good impression, too!

 7. Freebies!

-Sending candidates a card, a gift or some company merchandise in the post ahead of them joining is a really nice touch.
+Sending candidates a card, a gift, or some company merchandise in the post ahead of their joining is a really nice touch.
 It’s a welcome change from the mandatory forms and other electronic information they’ll have to fill out.
-Company swag (t-shirts, water bottles etc.) will promote your brand identity and hopefully help your new hire to feel that the company is now part of their identity.
+Company swag (t-shirts, water bottles, etc.) will promote your brand identity and hopefully help your new hire feel that the company is now part of their identity.

 But!
 Make sure that your welcome pack puts quality over quantity.
 No one wants to receive an abundance of items that will quickly end up in the recycling bin.